 12. Jobs for law graduates: management training in a range of sectors, including retail

 Large corporate and financial organisations offer a variety of management training schemes.
 General management training might involve spending time in different departments including human resources (HR), general management (at branch or department level, for example), and sales and marketing.
 More specialist programmes cover financial management and IT.
 There is often the opportunity to work towards professional qualifications, such as a Chartered Institute of Management Accountants (CIMA) qualification.
-Visit the TARGETjobs employer hubs to research potential employers and make applications.
+Visit the TARGETjobs employer profiles to research potential employers and make applications.

 If you are thinking of staying in law, there are massive changes to the way solicitors qualify are on the horizon with the new SQE exam.
 Do you know how they will affect you?
 Find out here.